alexander4k/online-cookbook/README.md

 ## Deployment

-Deployed on Heroku at [Guess The Flag](https://guess-the-country-by-flag.herokuapp.com/).
+Deployed on Heroku at [Online Cookbook](https://online-cook-book.herokuapp.com/).

 * Clone the repository by copying the clone url
 * In the terminal type `git clone` followed by the copied url